loveholidays/phrasebook/CONTRIBUTING.md

 - `npm run build` - Builds the package for testing/publishing
 - `npm run lint` - Runs eslint on the package
 - `npm run test` - Runs our jest tests for the package

+## Publishing & Versioning

+We use changesets to manage our versioning and to handle when a new version is published.
+For more details please read [this guide](./.changeset/README.md)

+New versions will be published on merge to main if a changeset was supplied as part of a pull request.